jshafto/app_academy_notes/w3_learning_objectives.md

 ## JS Trivia Lesson Learning Objectives
 - Given a code snippet of a unassigned variable, predict its value.
 - Explain why functions are “First Class Objects” in JavaScript
+    - functions are first class citizens in JavaScript because they have all the same privileges as other primitive types. they can be passed as arguments to a function, or returned from one, and they can be stored in variables
 - Define what IIFEs are and explain their use case (Whiteboarding) Implement a closure
 - Identify JavaScript’s falsey values